Agrius convolvuli: Description and habits

 Its favourite time is around sunset and during the twilight, when it is seen in gardens hovering over the flowers.
 This moth is very attracted to light, so it is often killed by cars on highways.
 Its caterpillars eat the leaves of the Convolvulus, hence its Latin name "convolvuli".
 Other recorded food plants include a wide range of plants in the families Araceae, Convolvulaceae, Leguminosae and Malvaceae.
 It can be a pest of cultivated Ipomoea batatas (sweet potato or kūmara) in New Zealand and the Pacific.
-The adult feeds on the wing and has a very long proboscis (longer than its body) that enables it to feed on long trumpet-like flowers such as Nicotiana sylvestris.
+The adult feeds on the wing and has a very long proboscis (longer than its body) that enables it to feed on long trumpet-like flowers such as Nicotiana sylvestris, Petunioideae, and Liliaceae.

 The caterpillars can be in a number of different colours.
 As well as brown (pictured below) they have been seen in bright green and black.

 Similar species

 A. convolvuli is unmistakable in the eastern area of distribution, in the western area of distribution it can be mistaken for Agrius cingulata.
 This species, found mainly in South and Central America, is repeatedly detected on the western shores of Europe.
 Agrius cingulata can be distinguished on the basis of the clearly stronger pink colouring of the abdominal segments and a similarly coloured rear wing base.
 In addition, Agrius convolvuli form pseudoconvolvuli Schaufuss, 1870 has some resemblance with North American species in the genus Manduca, for instance Manduca sexta.